 Ludgvan Bowling Club

 The club meets every Wednesday afternoon between 2pm and 4pm, at Ludgvan Community Centre.
 Members play carpet bowls in teams and have a break halfway through for tea and biscuits.
-No experience is needed, guidance is given and anyone interested is welcome to attend for one or two taster sessions to see whether they would like to join.
+No previous experience is needed as guidance is given.
+Anyone interested is welcome to attend for one or two taster sessions to see whether they would like to join.